sravani2408/Youtube-Data-Pipeline-using-Airflow/README.md

 # Youtube-Data-Pipeline-using-Airflow
-In this project youtube vedio comments are extracted using Google API, use python to transform data, deploy the code on Airflow/EC2 and save the final result on Amazon S3.
+In this project youtube vedio comments are extracted using Google API, used python to transform data and deployed the code on Airflow/EC2.
+The final result is saved on Amazon S3.